 Taking into consideration that this bike is priced right around $2,000 on best mountain bikes of 2019-2020, it is amazingly put together with mid-level parts.
 The Fox 34 Float Performance fork offers 130mm of travel and is fully adjustable with a 3 position lever for on the go tuning.
 Through axles are found on the front and back of the bike to keep it stiff.
 Plus sized tires seem to find traction anywhere and offer great bump compliance.

 SRAM GX makes changing gears a breeze at any time.
 Diamondback was smart to put a KS dropper post on this bike.
 It allows for a very quick adjustment of seat post height via a remote on the handle bars.
 This is great for this bike as the rider using it will likely use it in a verity of situations (climbs and descends), which require different seat heights for ultimate comfort.

 When it comes to stopping, SRAM was again the go to manufacturer.
 The SRAM level-T hydraulic disk brakes are used and include reach adjust (must be done via the use of tools).
 There are 180mm rotors on the front and back so that you have consistent, and powerful braking without fade.
 Diamondback components can be found throughout to help keep the price down.

-New to the Mason Comp for 2017 and 2018 is a 1×11 speed drivetrain.
+New to the Mason Comp is a 1×11 speed drivetrain.
 No front derailleur keeps the weight down and bike simple to use.
 There is a 10-42 tooth gear range on the back that is easily a wide enough ratio for just about any type of mountain biker.